gertruda1/hash-generator/README.md

 ## Conclusion

-All in all, my hashing function is good it completes all 7 requirements, although MD5, SHA-1, SHA-256 or any other well-known hash function probably is still better.
+All in all, my hashing function is good, it completes all 7 requirements, although MD5, SHA-1, SHA-256 or any other well-known hash function probably is still better.

 ## Releases: